bnamita/Village_Mapping_v2/README.md

 8. Non technical help needed<br>
   *Help us curate the variables and limit to the most relevant ones.[DONE]<br>
-  *Error checking - view variables one at a time and report errors in display *Translation of content to Marathi
+  *Error checking - view variables one at a time and report errors in display<br>
+  *Translation of content to Marathi<br>
   *Help by pulling in Census 2001 data for comparison.<br>
   *Also help by reporting errors and commenting on the data (See tracking sheet here http://tinyurl.com/dmpune17916)<br>
   *Help by spreading the word and share the map with others